IDS 575 Statistical Models and Methods for Business Analytics

 - No computers and communication devices are allowed.

-- This involves reimplementing and verifying the results of any research paper appearing in recent machine learning and data mining conferences.
-More details to follow.
+- This involves working on and documenting a machine learning solution on a dataset of your choice (e.g., reimplementing and verifying the results of any research paper appearing in recent machine learning and data mining conferences).
+See details on Blackboard.

-- Please contact the instructor if you require accommodations for access to and/or participation in this course.
+- Please contact the instructor at the earliest, if you require accommodations for access to and/or participation in this course.